Daria-no-hana/Daria-no-hana/README.md

 - 👋 Hi, I’m @Daria-no-hana
 - 👀 I live in Istanbul and rn I am in-between jobs.
-My previous one had nothing to do with coding...
-My next one could be different.
+I have experimented with very basic Python in some pet-projects (mainly NLP).
+Hope to implement coding in my everyday life to make some routine tasks easier.
 - 🗾 Japanese linguistics major.
 - 🐉 Passionate DnD-player.